DaneCode/covidReturn/readme.txt

     "ok to work, wear mask for 10 days"
     "ok to work"

-This program was intentinally written within the index.html to make it a single self contained file.
+This program was intentionally written within the index.html to make it a single self contained file.